missionpinball/mpf-docs/mechs/switches/switch_controller.rst

   switches, it can "inject" switch events from any source.
-For example, MPF includes functionality to simulate switch events with a computer keyboard (for testing and debugging), as well as switch events from a mobile phone or tablet (via the OSC plug-in).
+For example, MPF includes functionality to simulate switch events with a computer keyboard (for testing and debugging), as well as switch events from a mobile phone or table.
 We also have a plug-in to read and playback switch events from log files from games that already ran, as well as the ability to write scripts that simulate games.
 All this is done by interfacing to the switch controller—-your actual game